joomla-extensions/jedchecker/README.md

 - com_jedchecker - This repository
 - buildtools - Compojoom build tools (https://github.com/compojoom/buildtools)

+To execute the build, copy `com_jedchecker/builds/build.properties.txt` renaming it without the `.txt` suffix.

+Then in your command line navigate to the `builds` directory and run `phing`

+    cd com_jedchecker/builds/
+    phing

 ## Uploading your package
 After installing this extension in your Joomla! backend, you can use it by uploading a Joomla! extension-package using the upload-button.
 Once uploaded, the contents of the package (your files) will be checked against JED-rules.